 • SmartCity Malta project is an example of a highly energy and resource efficient construction area in Malta, which combines a range of innovative and smart technologies and can be used as a benchmark for new developments.

-- Building Renovation Passports and One-Stop-Shops. - Promote the Energy Service market. - Improve the fragmentation of competences between ministries and government entities.
+- The development of energy performance monitoring and support tools, such as Building Renovation Passports and One-Stop-Shops. - Promote the Energy Service market. - Improve the fragmentation of competences between ministries and government entities.